 Find out how to make a simple Archimedes’ screw pump model with our step by step instructions below.
 Let’s get started!

-CLICK HERE TO GET YOUR PRINTABLE SIMPLE MACHINES PROJECT!
+GET YOUR FREE PRINTABLE SIMPLE MACHINES PROJECT!

 This Archimedes screw uses cardboard and a water bottle to create a machine to move cereal!